AIDD-Labs/aidd-labs-site/src/pages/content/J2020-04-01_gdif-nepal/index.md

 In this paper, we illustrate the implementation of the framework with an example application using real damage data collected after the 2015 Nepal Earthquake.
 In this example, we show how G-DIF produces a single map of damage and a map of the estimation uncertainty, which can be used to model economic losses and guide further field surveying, respectively.
 Compared to traditional methods of rapidly estimating post-earthquake damage, G-DIF results in a damage estimate with lower overall error, higher resolution, and is specific to each context.

-<Link is-button to="https://drive.google.com/file/d/10QQAkBe1oaiMys8Nc0su0LT7vBxpyQWq/view"> Read More </Link>
+<Link is-button doOpenInNewTab to="https://drive.google.com/file/d/10QQAkBe1oaiMys8Nc0su0LT7vBxpyQWq/view"> Read More </Link>